 The term methodology describes how research is done – so it will cover how information is collected and analysed as well as why a particular method has been chosen.

-The National Institute for Health Research.
+The National Institute for Health and Care Research.
 The NIHR is funded by the Department of Health to promote and support health research in England.

 Odds ratio (OR)

 A measure of the relationship between an exposure (for example, a new treatment) and its outcome.
 An OR of 1 means the treatment was no better than the control.
 If the OR is greater than 1, then the effects are more than those of the control, whereas if the OR is less the effects are less than those of the control treatment.
 Effects measured can be adverse or desirable.